“In the Men’s Room” is the third volume of poems in the Has Doubts series, written by Alexander Velky.

 The theme of this book is the relationship between nature and destiny, with a specific focus on mankind’s influence on its habitats and its social structures, and on the related propensity for mankind to conflate itself with men, as illustrated in the frequent usage context of the word itself.

 You can read a few of the poems and watch a couple of video performances by following links from the contents list below.
-The poems intended for inclusion in this book were, and theoretically still are, these:
+The poems now intended for inclusion are these:

 - An apology